astronomer/airflow-guides/guides/dynamically-generating-dags.md

 ```

-If we look at the scheduler logs, we can see this variable was pulled into the DAG and, and 15 DAGs were added to the DagBag based on the its value.
+If we look at the scheduler logs, we can see this variable was pulled into the DAG and, and 15 DAGs were added to the DagBag based on its value.

 ![Logs showing 15 DAGs added to DagBag](https://assets.astronomer.io/website/img/guides/dag_logs.png)